sunix/blog.sunix.org/_posts/2016-05-16-Universal-IDE.md

 I have a dream, today, that one day we would all use a Universal Eclipse IDE.

-## Can we ?
+## Yes we can!
 In my opinion, this isn’t that hard:

 Eclipse core bundle could expose Rest API or Websocket.
-We would just need to have an additional `org.eclipse.bundle.web` next to the `org.eclipse.bundle.ui` and both would use `org.eclipse.bundle.core` bundle.
+We would just need to have an additional "org.eclipse.bundle.web" next to the "org.eclipse.bundle.ui" and both would use "org.eclipse.bundle.core" bundle.
 Eclipse would be running with a jetty http server bundle.

 - We would run that headless Eclipse IDE inside a Che docker based workspace as we did previously but with X forwarding.
 - Eclipse Che cloud IDE client extension and Orion would connect to this Eclipse web services.